moebiussurfing/ofxSurfingTextSubtitle/README.md

 - Full `srt` file browser for exploring the dialogs.
 - Animated `Fade In/Out` for transparency.
 - Transport `Player` with 3 Modes:
-	- Standalone: dialogs following the original `srt` times and durations.
+	- Standalone: Dialogs following the original `srt` times and durations.
-	- Forced: customizable dialogs duration.
+	- Forced: Customizable dialogs duration.
 Ignoring `srt` times.
-	- External: time is controlled by a video player or linked to an external control.
+	- External: Time is controlled by a video player or linked to an external control.
 - `Presets` Engine for styles (Optional).
 	(Look `example-Subtitle2`.
 Requires ImGui.)